Cruiser Club Series Racing Outside of the Barrage

 6. Schedule of Races

-The schedule of races will be displayed on the Club website and be available in the 'Cruiser Racing Handbook' and from behind the bar.
+The schedule of races will be displayed on the Club website and from behind the bar.

 Unless otherwise specified races will be ‘Around the Cans’ (RTC) starting 2hours before High Water.
 Other race types will include Race over Low Water (RoLW) starting 1 hour before Low Water and a Low Water Race (LWR) starting over 2 hours before Low Water.